alchemicalapples/alchemicalapples.github.io/_games/sopajam.md

 ludumdare: http://ludumdare.com/compo/sopajam/?action=preview&uid=10296
 ---

+This was my first time participating in a game jam.

+I found Ludum Dare because Notch had posted timelapse videos of his own submissions, and I was inspired.

+This was during my freshman year of colllege, and was made in my dorm room with some friends watching.

 This was kind of a weird jam.
 It was hosted on the Ludum Dare site, but wasn't really part of the main event schedule.